Olasquare043/Stack-and-Queue-Operations/README.md

 # Stack-and-Queue-Operations using C#
 implemetation of Stack and queue operation in C#
-C# code on stack and queue operation such as PUSH,POP,ENQUEUE, DEQUEUE,PEAK etc.
+- Code on stack and queue operation such as PUSH,POP,ENQUEUE, DEQUEUE,PEAK etc.